 This program prepares individuals for careers working with children, from birth through adolescence, who are hospitalized or placed in medical facilities because of illness, injury, or disabling handicaps.
-The duties of the child life specialist include helping to minimize the stress and anxiety for children in medical facilities, helping children maintain their relationships with parents and families, providing opportunities for children to retain their independence and self-esteem, and working with other health care professionals charged with the care of children.
+While working with other health care professionals charged with children's care, the child life specialist helps children minimize anxiety, maintain relationships with their families, and retain their independence and self-esteem.
+The child life specialist is a clinical educator who provides interventions to help patients and families understand and cope with hospitalization.